 - 1 tablespoon caraway seeds (optional)

-- In a large bowl, combine bacon, sauerkraut, smoked sausage, apple juice, brown sugar, apples, and caraway seeds.
+In a large bowl, combine bacon, reserved bacon fat, sauerkraut, smoked sausage, apple juice, brown sugar, apples, and caraway seeds, if using.
 Transfer to the prepared baking dish.

 Cover and bake for 1 hour (1 1/2 hours if you increase the recipe).
 Stir after 30 minutes, and add more apple juice, if necessary.

 Cool in an ice-water bath and refrigerate overnight.

 The next day, transfer it to a slow cooker.
 Heat on low, stirring occasionally, until ready to serve.